How to Encourage Healthy Lifestyles and Food Choices for Families

 Establishing Lifelong Habits

 Children learn primarily through observation.
-Families that model healthy behaviors foster long-term habits such as:
+Families that model healthy behaviours foster long-term habits such as:

 Choosing nutrient-rich meals